moveit/moveit2_tutorials/doc/examples/setup_assistant/setup_assistant_tutorial.rst

 Step 7: Add Passive Joints
 --------------------------

-The passive joints tab is meant to allow specification of any passive joints that might exist in a robot.
-These are joints that are unactuated on a robot (e.g. passive casters.)
-This tells the planners that they cannot (kinematically) plan for these joints because they can't be directly controlled.
-The Panda does not have any passive joints so we will skip this step.
+The passive joints pane is meant to allow specification of any passive joints that might exist in a robot.
+These are joints that are unactuated, meaning that they cannot be directly controlled.
+It's important to specify passive joints so that the planners are aware of their existence and can avoid planning for them.
+If the planners do not know about the passive joints, they might try to plan trajectories that involve moving the passive joints, which would result in invalid plans.
+The Panda robot arm does not have any passive joints so we will skip this step.

 Step 8: 3D Perception